 Countdown to Retirement: Strategies for Saving in Your 50s

-The Baby Boom generation is about to enter another era: retirement.
-Never known for accepting the status quo, Baby Boomers are ready to redefine the “golden years.”
+Are you about to enter another era: retirement?
+Are you ready to redefine the “golden years?”
 Forget about endless days of leisure.
-This generation seeks adventure, travel, and new business pursuits.
-While these changes may redefine retirement, will Boomers be able to finance their plans?
+Many retirees these days seek adventure, travel, and new business pursuits.
+While these changes may redefine retirement, will you be able to finance your plans?
 Today, many people age 50 and older have not begun to save for retirement or have yet to accumulate sufficient funds.

 For many of us, the cost of living has risen faster than our income has.
 In some cases, consumption has increased, as well.
 If you are looking for ways to control both rising expenses and increasing consumption, here are some timely suggestions.

 Choosing the Right Retirement Plan for Your Business